blockscout/blockscout/README.md

     For a complete list of requirements, see the [blockscout docs](https://docs.blockscout.com/for-developers/information-and-settings/requirements).
      > Note that we use older versions of Elixir and Erlang (see `.tool-versions`).
 For help installing and managing these versions, you can follow the instructions in this article [here](https://medium.com/juq/how-to-manage-elixir-versions-on-mac-or-linux-getting-started-with-elixir-12308e7b6451).
+     >
+     > If it is still not recognizing Elixir, you can try adding this to your `~/.zshrc` file: `PATH=/$HOME/asdf/installs/elixir/1.9.1/.bin:$PATH`.
+You can find your correct path using `asdf which elixir`.

 2. Set up some default configuration